AndiSap/crackingTheCodingInterview/README.md

 - threeInOne - *Single array to implement 3 stacks*
 - stackMin - *Stack which has min function in O(1)*
 - setOfStacks - *Implement set of stacks: Always create new internal stack after some threshold is reached*
+- myQueue - *Implement queue class which implements a queue using 2 stacks*